Senior Living History: 1930 - 1939

 Great Depression Changes Everything

 Family life and working conditions drastically changed during the Great Depression.
-Nearly half of the working age population became unemployed in some parts of the country.
+Nearly half of the working-age population became unemployed in some parts of the country.
 Even young, healthy people lost their jobs and watched their savings dry up.
-(Federal Writer’s Project, 1938) President Roosevelt quickly initiated numerous Federal Emergency Relief (FERA) programs after his election, and his Committee on Economic Security estimated that by the end of 1934 there were 750,000 single persons and 4.2 million families receiving some sort of emergency relief.
-Counting all the members of the affected families, nearly 19 million people, 15% of the total population, were dependent on FERA programs.
+(Federal Writers Project, 1938) President Roosevelt quickly initiated numerous Federal Emergency Relief (FERA) programs after his election.
+His Committee on Economic Security estimated that by the end of 1934, about 750,000 single persons and 4.2 million families received some sort of emergency relief.
+Counting all the members of the affected families, nearly 19 million people, 15% of the total population, depended on FERA programs.
 (Committee on Economic Security, 1935)

 The problems hit the elderly particularly hard.
-Those who were retired or close to it watched a lifetime of savings disappear, and they weren’t well enough to work or couldn’t find the jobs that would allow them to rebuild their lost investments.
+Those who were retired or close to it watched a lifetime of savings disappear.
+They weren’t well enough to work or couldn’t find jobs that would allow them to rebuild their lost investments.
 That made many of the elderly completely dependent on their families, but hard times for younger family members often meant little or nothing left to provide for their parents.

 Hard Times Destroy Support Networks

 Families couldn’t support their members and often split up.
-“The divorce rate fell, for the simple reason that fewer people could afford one, but the rate of desertion soared.
+“The divorce rate fell, mainly because fewer people could afford one, but the rate of desertion soared.
 By 1940, over 1.5 million married couples were living apart.”
 (American History Files) Hard times generated new waves of migration.
-Unemployed workers crossed the country to search for jobs, further dispersing families.
-Children were sent away to orphanages and older family members who had no income of their own were more likely to end up in the poorhouse or dependent on charity.
+Unemployed workers crossed the country to search for jobs, further separating families.
+Children went to orphanages and older family members who had no income of their own were more likely to end up in the poorhouse or dependent on charity.

 State Assistance Plans Are Little Help

-By 1928, just prior to the start of the Great Depression, only 6 states and territories had old-age assistance laws.
-As the Depression deepened, that number increased, until there were 28 states and 2 territories (Alaska and Hawaii) with old-age assistance programs by 1934, most just enacted in the prior year or two.
+By 1928, just before the start of the Great Depression, only 6 states and territories had old-age assistance laws.
+As the Depression deepened, that number increased.
+There were 28 states and 2 territories (Alaska and Hawaii) with old-age assistance programs by 1934, most just enacted in the prior year or two.
 Unfortunately, the plans were quite limited and inconsistent from state to state.
 As summarized in the final report of the Old Age Security Staff to Chairman Witte, the state plans included the following features and restrictions:

-The restrictions were so severe and the number of states that actually had launched their plans and committed funds to them was so limited that even in 1935, in the depths of the Depression, there were less than 200,000 people covered under state old-age assistance plans.
+The restrictions were so severe and the number of states that committed funds to these programs was extremely limited.
+In 1935, in the depths of the Depression, there were less than 200,000 people covered under state old-age assistance plans.
 (Old Age Security Staff Report, 1934)

 Society Expects Federal Government to Intervene